01-edu/public/subjects/convertbase.en.md

 ### Instructions

-Write a function that returns the convertion of a `string` number from one `string` baseFrom to one `string` baseTo.
+Write a function that returns the conversion of a `string` number from one `string` baseFrom to one `string` baseTo.

 Only valid bases will be tested.